fabcoins-dot-info/fabcoins.info/_data/devdocs/en/references/intro.md

 {% autocrossref %}

-The Fabcoin.org Developer Documentation describes how Fabcoin works to help educate new Fabcoin developers, but it is not a specification---and it never will be.
+The Fabcoins.info Developer Documentation describes how Fabcoin works to help educate new Fabcoin developers, but it is not a specification---and it never will be.